Mulpani International Cricket Ground: History

 In 2023, it was selected as one of the venues for hosting 2023 Men's Premier Cup along with Tribhuvan University International Cricket Ground.

 In April 2023, ground hosted its first One Day International match between Oman and UAE.
 It became 216th venue in the world to host an ODI match and second venue after Tribhuvan University International Cricket Ground to host ODI match in Nepal.
 On 18 October 2023, it became 190th venue in the world to host a T20I match.

+And on 18 January 2026, it became 261th venue in the world to host women's t20i matches.